BCDigLib/Interim-Solution-XSLT/README.md

 - languageLookup.xml
 - roleLookup.xml
 - genreLookup.xml

+### MARC21 to MARC21 Transform
+These files are used by the DigiTool OAI provider to normalize DigiTool MARC for Primo:
+- MARC21slimMARC21slim.xsl
+- BC_addUrls_MARC.xsl

 ## BCLSCO Solr Transform
 oaiMODS2solr.xsl: Used to transform OAI harvested MODS records from DigiTool